-Efficient, environmentally-friendly and effective distribution is one of the key issues for the Global Soap Project.
+Efficient, effective, results-driven partnerships are key to the success of the Global Soap Project.
 When selecting a partner, we consider the following:

 - What are the needs of the targeted recipients?